UWrc/UWrc.github.io/blog/2022-04-21-klone-users-storage-optimizations.md

 ### 3. Containerize your environment.

-As mentioned above, minimizing the number of files you need to access can help reduce the number of [input / output operations per second (IOPS)](https://www.admin-magazine.com/HPC/Articles/What-is-an-IOPS-Really) happening on the cluster.
+As mentioned above, minimizing the number of files you need to access can help reduce the number of [<ins>**input / output operations per second (IOPS)**</ins>](https://www.admin-magazine.com/HPC/Articles/What-is-an-IOPS-Really) happening on the cluster.
 For example, a Python miniconda environment can create hundreds or even thousands of small files when you install different library dependencies.
 While Python is a common compute environment, this can be generalized to most other programs you may need.
 When you containerize your environment, this gets reduced to a single file.
-A brief introduction to Singularity (now called Apptainer) can be found [here](https://hyak.uw.edu/docs/tools/containers).
-As a side benefit, containerizing your environment–making it a single file–makes it much easier to move it around ([see #1 above](#1-use-local-node-ssds)).
+A brief introduction to Singularity (now called Apptainer) can be found [<ins>**here**</ins>](https://hyak.uw.edu/docs/tools/containers).
+As a side benefit, containerizing your environment–making it a single file–makes it much easier to move it around ([<ins>**see #1 above**</ins>](#1-use-local-node-ssds)).

 ### 4. Stay under quota.